Vietnam.vn - Nền tảng quảng bá Việt Nam

 The VUFO President said that after many decades, people-to-people exchange between Vietnam and Mongolia has become one of the solid foundations for the bilateral relationship.

 Generations of people from both countries not only share traditional values but also contribute to building a friendly relationship and partnership for mutual development.
-In which, culture is the thread that binds countries and peoples together.
+In particular, culture is the thread that binds nations and peoples together.

 According to Mr. Nguyen Ngoc Hung, the presence of the novel The Blue Thami River - one of the most outstanding works of Mongolian literature in Vietnam is a testament to the close cooperation and sustainable development of the country.
 This is not only a literary work but also a spiritual gift that we give to each other.